What is churn analytics?

 What is customer churn?

 Customer churn, also known as customer attrition, is when a customer essentially stops being a customer—ie, they choose to stop using your products or services.
-The customer churn rate is the rate at which your customers stop doing business with you.
-Every company experiences churn—the key is to understand why your customers are churning and decrease the churn rate.
+The customer churn rate is a way to express the percentage of customers who stop doing business with you during a defined period.

 Why does churn analytics matter?